JingPoo/vue-hotel-BookandManage/README.md

 # vue-hotel-BookandManage

-A hotel website with room searching, filtering and managing.
+A practice hotel website with room searching, filtering and in-time managing.